codelv/enaml-web/README.md

 1. Automatic form generation and population based on an Atom object similar to the django admin.
 2. Inherently secure.
 Inputs, attributes, and tags are built into an xml DOM and thus always escaped.
 3. Python removes the need for closing tags so you never forget them.
-4. Potentially 5-10x speedup's vs other template engines (django templates, etc.)
+4. Reuse template tags from django/jinja2, etc... directly from code
 5. Easily build extendable and reusable model based web components by linking a css framework like Bootstrap, Materialize, etc..
 6. Web components are rendered server side which translates to fast client side rendering
 7. SEO friendly, everything is loaded like HTTP 1.0.